lowkeycode/angular/notes/notes.md

 Angular create and instantiates our components with our selector names we write in out html templates ex.) app-new-account.
 And the way we create reusable services in Angular we stay within the tools angular provides instead of manually instantiating our services.
 We export our service as a regular class and import it to our component where we want to use it.
 Then we pass it to the constructor so when the app component is created angular automatically creates an instance of our service on the component as a property using the private modifier.

 Now angular knows we want an instance of that service.
 Now we need to tell angular how to give us such an instance or how to create it, which is simple.
 We add it as a provider to this component by adding a providers array in the @Component decorator.
-Now we can do the same in any component where we want to use our service.
+Now we can inject our service in any component where we want to use our service.

 logging service
 ```ts